FHIR/genomics-operations/README.md

 Please refer to [project Wiki page](https://github.com/FHIR/genomics-operations/wiki) for details of this reference implementation.

-Contact info@elimu.io for comments on this Reference Implementation.
+Issues (bugs, enhancements, etc) can be entered [here](https://github.com/FHIR/genomics-operations/issues).
+Contact info@elimu.io for other comments.